 Several potential causes exist for the “ssh_exchange_identification: read: connection reset by peer” error.
 The most common reasons are listed below.

 One possible cause is that the SSH daemon file related to the configuration has been modified.
-If this is the case, you can try restoring the original file or contact your system administrator for assistance.
+If so, try restoring the original file or contact your system administrator.

 Another possibility is that your firewall rules or intrusion prevention software have blocked your IP address.
 This can be resolved by upgrading the firewall rules or whitelisting your IP address with intrusion prevention software.